Header

-Unlike most programs in the humanities at UZH, East Asian Art History can be completed entirely in English.
+Uniquely within the Humanities at UZH, East Asian Art History can be studied entirely in English, offering an accessible and internationally oriented learning environment.

 Study Program